 Property and equipment procured in the normal course of business is stated at cost.
 Property and equipment purchased in connection with an acquisition is stated at its estimated fair value, generally based on an appraisal.
-Property and equipment is being depreciated for financial accounting purposes using the straight-line method over their estimated useful lives, generally five to seven years.
+Property and equipment is being depreciated for financial accounting purposes using the straight-line method over their estimated useful lives.
 Leasehold improvements are being amortized over the shorter of the useful life or the remaining lease term.
 Upon retirement or other disposition of these assets, the cost and related accumulated depreciation of these assets are removed from the accounts and the resulting gains or losses are reflected in the results of operations.
 Expenditures for maintenance and repairs are charged to operations.
 Renewals and betterments are capitalized.
-Maintenance and repair expenses totaled approximately \$371,000 and \$334,000 for the years ended June 30, 2012 and 2011, respectively.
+Maintenance and repair expenses totaled approximately \$598,000 and \$371,000 for the years ended June 30, 2013 and 2012, respectively.
+The estimated useful lives in years are generally as follows: